kphillpotts/XamarinFormsLayoutChallenges/SocialNetwork/ReadMe.md

 The downside of this is that you have to prepare this ahead of time, and may not be appropriate for dynamically loaded images.

 #### Option 2: Apply a mask
-Instead we can kind of cheat and just add a mask image over the top of the background image.
+Instead we can kind of cheat and just add a mask image that lays over the background image at the bottom.
 This is the option I went for here because it provides more flexibility.
 We could for example, have different masks for different OS's or different Idioms (eg. Phone, Tablet, Desktop).
 The mask image could be any design you want, but for this I just went for a simple arc, like this (shadow added so you can see the shape).

 ![Curved Image Mask](https://raw.githubusercontent.com/kphillpotts/XamarinFormsLayoutChallenges/master/SocialNetwork/Screenshots/CurvedMask-sample.png)